canonic-epicure/Shotenjin/README.md

 As you can see any code can be embedded into templating function, and you don't need to learn one more language to create a template.

 USAGE
 =====

 Classic
 -------

-Shotenjin.Joosed can be used in "classic" way, in which you are responsible for instantiation and rendering.
-Hope, the following example makes that clear:
+Shotenjin.Joosed can be used in "classic" way, in which you are responsible for instantiation and rendering:

         var tenjin = new Shotenjin.Joosed.Template({
             sources : 'Hello [% world %]'